canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

 ## Transport Layer Security (TLS)

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
 Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
-Fortunately, the domain-specific knowledge has been encoded into Charmed Apache Kafka.
-This means (re-)configuring TLS on Charmed Apache Kafka is readily available and requires minimal effort on your end.
+Fortunately, the domain-specific knowledge has been encoded into Charmed Apache Kafka K8s.
+This means (re-)configuring TLS on Charmed Apache Kafka K8s is readily available and requires minimal effort on your end.

-Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed Apache Kafka to the [Self-signed Certificates Charm](https://charmhub.io/self-signed-certificates) via the [`tls-certificates`](https://github.com/canonical/charm-relation-interfaces/blob/main/interfaces/tls_certificates/v1/README.md) charm relations.
+Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed Apache Kafka K8s to the [Self-signed Certificates Charm](https://charmhub.io/self-signed-certificates) via the [`tls-certificates`](https://github.com/canonical/charm-relation-interfaces/blob/main/interfaces/tls_certificates/v1/README.md) charm relations.
 The `tls-certificates` relation centralises TLS certificate management in a consistent manner and handles providing, requesting, and renewing TLS certificates, making it possible to use different providers, like the self-signed certificates but also other services, e.g. Let's Encrypt.

 ```{note}
 In this tutorial, we will distribute [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) to all charms (Apache Kafka, Apache ZooKeeper, and client applications) that are signed using a root self-signed CA